-The centre was well resourced with adequate staffing arrangements in place to facilitate and support residents during the day and night.
-The inspector met with and spoke to staff working in the centre on the day of inspection and found them to be knowledgeable regarding the appropriate use of restrictive practices and the personalities and assessed needs of children living in the centre.
+The centre was resourced with adequate staffing arrangements in place to facilitate and support residents during the day and night for the most part.
+The inspector met with and spoke to staff working in the centre on the day of inspection and found them to be knowledgeable regarding the appropriate use of restrictive practices and the personalities and assessed needs of residents living in the centre.

 Staff were clear on how each agreed restriction should be implemented.
-All staff had received training in relation to positive behaviour support and management of potential and actual aggression.
+All staff had received training in relation to management of potential and actual aggression.

 Where required, behaviour support plans were in place.
 These plans focused on proactive strategies and de-escalation techniques to mitigate and prevent the likelihood of behaviours that challenge occurring in the first instance and a proactive approach to be implemented by staff should they occur.
-Each plan was created by a behaviour support specialist (allied professional), in conjunction with staff and informed by on-going review of evidence based data collected through daily monitoring charts and records maintained by staff.